olleharstedt/olleharstedt.github.io/_posts/2022-09-01-pholyglot-php-to-php-c-transpiler.markdown

 PHP's `array`.
 Hard to type-infer.
 Could be a list, an actual C array (dynamic or fixed size), a tuple, or a hash table.
 Wrapping it in classes together with PHP class aliases could maybe be a way forward.

 Memory, as noted above.

+Including files, like `include "me_too.c"`.
+But might not be so hard, actually.

+`mixed` type?
+Or parametric polymorphism?
+Dunno.